 (Yangon, Inle Lake, Bagan)

-Built in 1901, The Strand is a Yangon heritage hotel in a category all its own.
-This luxury resort offers large suites with lazily whirring ceiling fans, teak floors and luxurious bathrooms.
+Built in 1901 the Strand Hotel endures as a Myanmar landmark with its three-stories of Victorian colonnaded charms.
+This luxury resort offers large suites with lazily whirring ceiling fans, teak floors, and luxurious bathrooms.
 All rooms are tastefully furnished with a touch of colonial style and are equipped with up to date amenities.
 Adding to the splendid old-world ambience is a valuable private collection of local art and antiques.
-From the famous Strand Bar, move on to The Café that peers onto the street or to the famous Strand Grill with its elegant Bagan prints, chandeliers and glass roof.
+From the famous Strand Bar, move on to The Café that peers onto the street or to the famous Strand Grill with its elegant Bagan prints, chandeliers, and glass roof.
 Take pleasure in an afternoon tea or enjoy Burmese music in the Lobby Lounge.

 Villa Inle Resort & Spa is located beside the cultural and natural icon that is Myanmar’s Inle Lake.
 Spread over more than 20 acres on the eastern fringe of the lake near the village of Maing Tauk, the property features 16 secluded lakeside villas.
-All villas at Villa Inle Resort & Spa are designed to harmoniously blend in with the natural environment and feature hand-selected local paintings and antiques, high wooden ceilings, spacious living areas and bathrooms.
+All villas at Villa Inle Resort & Spa are designed to harmoniously blend in with the natural environment and feature hand-selected local paintings and antiques, high wooden ceilings, spacious living areas and well appointed bathrooms.
 Rooms include king size beds, air conditioning with heating facility, LCD television, WiFi access and lakefront balconies.
 Hotel Restaurant serves Western & Shan, Myanmar and Inthar cuisine.
-The hotel also features Spa Services on site.
+The hotel also features a spa services on site.

-The Inle Lake lies at an altitude of nearly 3,000 feet, fringed by tall grasses and reed beds, ringed by well-forested hills which, according to the season, may often be wreathed in mist.
-The main body of the lake is some 13 miles in length, with calm and crystal clear waters.
-Its shores and floating islands are home to villages built on stilts, whose inhabitants are the hard-working and resourceful Intha people.
-The Leg Rower’s Running Race is extremely unique in Inle Lake, Southern Shan State of Myanmar, especially during the Inlay Phaung Daw Oo Pagoda Festival.
+The Leg Rower’s Running Race is extremely unique at Inle Lake, especially during the Inlay Phaung Daw Oo Pagoda Festival.
 It is one of the most attractive events in this region that is a sight not to be missed by anyone visiting Myanmar.
 These famous leg rowers compete against each other, dressed in their full pageantry and ceremonial splendor while skillfully navigating the lake by rowing in a standing position on the prow of their long, flat bottomed boats, with one leg wrapped around an oar that is pivoted on their hip.
-This is the same way these fishermen fish on a daily basis; in addition to posing very sturdily so as to plunge a fish trap into the shallow waters beneath their boat.
+This is the same way these fishermen fish on a daily basis, by posing very sturdily so as to plunge a fish trap into the shallow waters beneath their boat.
 Women still row in a customary style, holding the oars while sitting in the boat.
-This type of rowing technique takes some serious balance and coordination and people from all villages nearby come to pay homage and witness this phenomenal act during the festivities.
+This type of rowing technique takes some serious balance and coordination and people from nearby villages come to pay homage and witness this phenomenal act during the festivities.

 The Tharabar Gate Hotel is located in the most unique Archeological Site of South East Asia, the Ancient capital of the Burmese Empire, Old Bagan.
 Surrounded by more than 4000 ancient temples and Pagodas, you will be enchanted by the breathtaking views.
 The Hotel offers 84 luxury rooms including 4 Suites.
 Every room is decorated with teak floors and typical Burmese furniture.

-Simply a “must-do” when visiting Bagan.
+Simply a must-do when visiting Bagan.
 Early morning before sunrise you will be picked up at your hotel and driven to the launch site for a spectacular hot air balloon ride over the temple zone in Bagan.
-The mostly British balloon pilots are operating each balloon under highest UK safety standards and the views you will get are simply breathtakingly spectacular.
-After floating in the air and following the wind you will land safely and be welcomed back on the ground by a smiling crew serving cold champagne before bringing you to your hotel.
+The mostly British balloon pilots are operating each balloon under highest UK safety standards and the views you will get are breathtakingly spectacular.
+After floating in the air and following the wind you will land safely and be welcomed back on the ground by a smiling crew serving cold champagne before taking you back to your hotel.

 Stay at least 2 nights in Bagan, one to see the sun go down from the top of an ancient temple, the other one to take a boat ride on the mighty Ayeyarwaddy River and have some sundowners on a sandbank in the middle of the river (if the river is not too high).
 A private boat tour on the river during sunset time will hopefully show you a spectacular sunset while your guide will be serving cocktails and some snacks.